What does Python Full Stack Developer do?

 1. What is Python?

-2. What are the key features of Python?
+2. What are the main features of Python?

 Python is recognized for its ease of use, clarity, and wide range of available libraries.
 Key features include dynamic typing, interpreted nature, and a vast standard library.